bkauf/anthos-terraform/AWS/README.md

-# GKE on Azure Terraform
+# GKE on AWS Terraform

 ## Prerequisites